Things to do in Colmar

 Koifhus © tourisme-colmar.com

 The collegiate church Saint-Martin was mainly built during the 14th century.
 You will be amazed by its impressive gothic architecture.
 It was built on the remains of an even older basilica.
-Its unique Renaissance style tower is crowned with a bulb bell tower which gives to the building its characteristic shape.
-This church was built with yellow sandstone, so that it has stunning colors at dawn and dusk.Actually, sunlight meets portal sculptures, creating shadows and golden glow on the building.
+Its unique Renaissance style tower is crowned with a bulb bell tower which gives the building its characteristic shape.
+This church was built with yellow sandstone, so that it has stunning colors at dawn and dusk.
+Actually, sunlight meets portal sculptures, creating shadows and golden glow on the building.

 Saint Martin’s church, Colmar © canalblog.com

-An other must see religious monument is the Dominican Church.
+Another must see religious monument is the Dominican Church.
 Located on the Dominicans square, this massive church is a nice heritage of the Mendicant Orders’ typical architecture.
-It was build at the end of the 13th century and belonged at that time to the Dominicans of Colmar.
-You will feel a sense of majesty when you will enter this imposing building and see high arcades.
+It was built at the end of the 13th century and belonged at that time to the Dominicans of Colmar.
+You will feel a sense of majesty when you enter this imposing building and see high arcades.
 Its huge wooden vaulted ceiling is enlightened by pretty 14th century stained glass windows.
 It houses the inescapable masterpiece of the Alsatian painter and engraver Martin Schongauer “Madonna in Rose Garden”, made in 1473.
 Nowadays, it has become a place of worship and hosts temporary exhibits.
 The entry fee is 1,50€ for adults.

 Madonna in Rose Garden © tourisme-alsace.com